coin-or/python-mip/docs/quickstart.rst

    m = Model()

-Creates an empty Mixed Integer Linear Programming problem settings some
+Creates an empty Mixed Integer Linear Programming problem setting some
 defaults: the optimization sense is set to *Minimize* and the selected solver is set to CBC or to Gurobi, if this is installed and configured.
 You can change the model objective sense or force a solver to be selected